KaveIO/Eskapade-visualisations/README.md

 **template app**

-A template example using the functions from dash_utils, suchs as the figure_grid and the callback functions.
+A template example using the functions from dash_utils, such as the figure_grid and the callback functions.
 It shows a basic example with 3 graphs and a table, that will respond to your selections.
 The app itself functions as an extension to the df_summary app.
 Where there you could only select a barchart,